 Introduction

 If you would like to transfer your music from your phone to your computer or laptop, look no further.
-Whether you want to transfer music from an Android phone or an iPhone, this article will guide you through.
+Whether you want to transfer music from an Android or an iPhone, this article will guide you through.

 Transferring music from iPhone to computer